renovatebot/renovate/docs/development/issue-labeling.md

 </details>

 Use these to assign a impact level to an issue.
-Do we mean?

-- Impact on usability for end users
+Impact means risk to the end users or their use cases.
-- Impact on maintainers, like "amount of hassle/work this takes to complete"
-- Impact as risk of ...
+It does _not_ mean "amount of work for the maintainers".

 ### Platform